beatass/Crimes-analysis/README.md

 - Which areas of the city have evolved over this time span?

+The dataset comes from Kaggle.

 ## Motivation

-In this study the exploratory analysis (**EDA**) with visualizations of crimes data of Boston (USA) as well as **unsupervised machine learning and k-means clustering** have been performed to make a relevant predictions and to answer to all of above questions.
+In this study the exploratory analysis (**EDA**) with visualizations of crimes data of Boston (USA) to answer to all of above questions.

-The project is created with Python libraries:

-- scikit-learn/pandas/numpy.

 ## Recap